amyoccodingwaves/amyoccodingwaves.github.io/index.md

 This guide is designed for you to follow along as we step through todays workshop.

-You have a hard copy where you can take notes.
 Code snippets are available via this webpage as we code along together.